 Some of the reasons Nagatoro Autocamp is suited for (a first) family camping visit(s), especially with babies, toddlers and young children:

-- Reading room with books in a converted train carriage
+- In addition there is a reading room with books in a converted train carriage

 - Plenty of clean toilets including barrier free

 - Fuji Mart and Seven Eleven Convenience stores only a 5 minute drive away (mapped on a Google My Map Below)